Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-"(Ôo)' is a script that displays a confused smiley "(Ôo) "cat /etc/passwd" s a script that Displays the content of the /etc/passwd file cat /etc/passwd /etc/hosts is a script that Displays the content of /etc/passwd and /etc/hosts
+"(Ôo)' is a script that displays a confused smiley "(Ôo) "cat /etc/passwd" s a script that Displays the content of the /etc/passwd file cat /etc/passwd /etc/hosts is a script that Displays the content of /etc/passwd and /etc/hosts tail -10 /etc/passwd Display the last 10 lines of /etc/passwd